LANDIS-II-Foundation/Extension-Land-Use-Plus/docs/index.md

-What is the Land Use Change Extension?
+What is the Land Use Plus (LU+) Extension?
-The Land Use Change (LUC+) extension allows users to incorporate a sequence of maps depicting changes in land use, land cover, or other user-defined disturbances.
+The Land Use Plus (LU+) extension allows users to incorporate a sequence of maps depicting changes in land use, land cover, or other user-defined disturbances.
 Map values correspond to prescribed forest changes where changes in map value trigger a prescribed forest change.
 Forest change prescriptions are derived from, and analogous to, the harvest prescription s used in the Biomass Harvest extension.

 Features
- Incorporate land use, land cover change, or forest stressor into LANDIS-II simulations.
+ Incorporate land use or land cover change into LANDIS-II simulations.
  Create reactive land use or land cover changes using PAUSE functionality.
  Simulate forest stressors (i.e. disturbance caused by insects).
  Remove biomass according to user-defined land cover class prescriptions.